sidihamady/Shockley-Queisser/README.md

 Two figures:
-* [ShockleyQueisserCurve.pdf](ShockleyQueisserCurve.pdf) containing the Shockley-Queisser Efficiency vs Bandgap curve in PDF format (to integrate for example in LaTeX document).
+* [ShockleyQueisserCurve.pdf](ShockleyQueisserCurve.pdf) containing the Shockley-Queisser Efficiency vs Bandgap curve in PDF format (to integrate for example in a LaTeX document).
 * [ShockleyQueisserCurve.png](ShockleyQueisserCurve.png) containing the Shockley-Queisser Efficiency vs Bandgap curve in PNG format.

-Two examples on how to use the program to calculate multijunction solar cell efficiency:
+Three examples:
-* [ShockleyQueisserTJ.py](ShockleyQueisserTJ.py) for triple solar cell junction.
+* [ShockleyQueisserTJ.py](ShockleyQueisserTJ.py) for triple junction solar cell.
-* [ShockleyQueisserDJ.py](ShockleyQueisserDJ.py) for double solar cell junction.
+* [ShockleyQueisserDJ.py](ShockleyQueisserDJ.py) for double junction solar cell.
+* [ShockleyQueisserCurve.py](ShockleyQueisserCurve.py) calculates and plots the efficiency of a PN junction solar cell with respect to the bandgap.

 It is not necessary to know the Python language to use the program.